Nutriadmin/hipaa-policies/source/sections/05-roles_policy.md

     * Media Disposal and/or Re-use;
     * Documentation requirements.
 13. The Security Officer works with the CEO to ensure that any security objectives have appropriate consideration during the budgeting process.
 14. Provides annual training to all workforce members of established policies and procedures as necessary and appropriate to carry out their job functions, and documents the training provided.
+This is tracked with a Task in the Compliance Review Activity (CRA) spreadsheet with ID #CRA-23.
+Monitoring that the task was done is tracked on the Compliance Review Activity (CRA) annually with ID #CRA-24.

 ### 5.3.2 Supervision of Workforce Responsibilities